hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 HDF
   The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
 HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
 This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {ref}`chpt-telemac` tutorials.
 In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [Blue Kenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> (the newest [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
 Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.

+Hyporheic zone
+  The hyporheic zone is the space under and along rivers where surface water and groundwater exchange takes place.
+The exchange processes of a functional, non-{term}`clogged <Clogging>` hyporheic zone are important for the ecosystem, in particular for fish spawning {cite:p}`boulton_hyporheic_1998`.

 Krylov space
   Krylov (sub) spaces are used in numerical approximation schemes for finding solutions to sparse (many zero entries), high-dimensional linear systems {cite:p}`bunch1974`.
 To this end, Krylov (sub) space methods use Gaussian elimination (e.g., {term}`LU decomposition`) to speed up calculations {cite:p}`gutknecht2007`.